waboyd/SQLiteDatabaseCppConnection/README.md

 The MIT License is applied to this software.
 You have permission to use and modify the software for any purpose, but please give me, William Boyd, credit for the creation of the original version of this software.

 You may email me at bwilliam@hotmail.com if you have questions or comments.

+Some code was adapted from the tutorial for the C interface at https://www.sqlite.org/.